-Starting in 2014 Scrum PloP'ers held five Scrum blitzes (mini version of a Scrum PloP conference).
-The Scrum blitz was developed by the community in Neil Harrison's kitchen (Utah) in 2014.
-The next blitz was held in Japan in 2015 followed by two blitzes in Denmark, and one in Portugal (all in 2017).
+Starting in 2014 Scrum PloPers held five Scrum blitzes (mini version of a Scrum PloP conference).
+Four of us together crafted the format of the Scrum blitz in Neil Harrison's kitchen (Utah) in 2014 (see Small Teams).
+A few members of the community gathered for next blitz in Japan in 2015, followed by two blitzes in Denmark in 2017, and another in Portugal in 2017.

 In May 2015 the annual workshop moved to Quinta da Pacheca, a winery hotel in Portugal, which has been the venue for its annual event ever since.

-In September 2016 a small sub-team (Cesário Ramos, Mark den Hollander, Lachlan Heasman and James Coplien) was formed to accelerate the publication of the patterns in A Scrum Book.
+In September 2016 Cesário Ramos, Mark den Hollander, Lachlan Heasman and James Coplien formed an editorial team to accelerate the publication of the patterns in A Scrum Book using the “blitz” approach.
 This small sub-team shaped the patterns by doing editorial work, giving the patterns a place in the pattern languages and distilling the patterns into sketches (drawn by Esther Vervloed) — because “if you can’t draw a picture of it, it’s not a pattern” which is in the spirit of Alexander’s thoughts.